ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 # Conventions

 > ⚠️ Experimental Warning: This feature is not yet finished and only available in previews.
-The API is not finalizied and will change until its release.
+The API is not finalized and will change until its release.

 In GraphQL, it is best practice to have a single argument on mutations called `input`, and each mutation should return a payload object.